Squizzor/SquizzorObjectAttacher/README.md

 When using an animation, its advised to use 50 as animation flag, cause it freezes the animation at last frame making it easier to adjust the object position.

-Please also note the options on the animation tab that allow you to avoid animation autoplay on parameter change or keep the object after animation finishes.
+Please also note the options on the animation tab that allow you to avoid animation autoplay on parameter change or keeping the object after an animation finishes.

 Type "objectattacher" into the console to hide the debug form.